Denial Management Services

 - Write-off with documentation – for denials that have been fully reviewed and determined to be unappealable, with the reason documented

-Step 5 – Appeal Documentation Preparation
+Appeal Documentation Preparation

 For claims requiring formal appeals, we prepare complete appeal packages the appeal letter, supporting clinical documentation, relevant coding guidelines or LCD references, prior authorization records, and any payer correspondence that supports the appeal.
 We meet payer-specific appeal format requirements and submission deadlines on every appeal filed.

-Step 6 – Appeal Submission and Tracking
+Appeal Submission and Tracking

 Appeals are submitted within the payer’s appeal window typically 60–180 days from the denial date depending on payer.
 Every appeal is tracked from submission through decision, with follow-up contacts initiated when payer response is delayed beyond standard turnaround times.

-Step 7 – Root Cause Pattern Analysis
+Root Cause Pattern Analysis

 Denials are tracked not just at the individual claim level but across all claims by denial category, by CPT code, by payer, by rendering provider, and by denial reason code.
 When a denial pattern emerges the same denial reason appearing repeatedly from the same payer, or the same coding error producing denials across multiple providers we identify the upstream root cause and implement a process correction that prevents the pattern from recurring.
+This is the function that differentiates systematic denial management from claim-by-claim firefighting.
+Individual claim appeals recover individual denials.
+Root cause fixes reduce the total denial rate over time.

-Step 8 – Denial Rate Reporting and Trend Analysis
+Denial Rate Reporting and Trend Analysis

 You receive monthly denial reports covering: total denial rate by payer, denial breakdown by category and reason code, appeal success rates, denial overturn rates, write-off analysis with documented rationale, and denial trend analysis showing whether the overall denial rate is improving over time.
 Full visibility into every denial your practice receives and how it was resolved.